gracelang/language/standardPrelude/standard.md

 ```
 The classes `list`, `set`, and `sequence` all support this interface;
 `dictionary` supports a very similar interface [`DictionaryFactory`](#creating-dictionaries).
-In addition, the _methods_ `list⟦T⟧(_)`,  `set⟦T⟧(_)` and `sequence⟦T⟧(_)` are defined in Standard Grace,
+In addition, the _methods_ `list⟦T⟧(_)`,  `set⟦T⟧(_)` and `sequence⟦T⟧(_)` are defined in _standard_,
 and are equivalent to  `list⟦T⟧.withAll(_)`,  `set⟦T⟧.withAll(_)` and `sequence⟦T⟧.withAll(_)`.

 ## Enumerables

 Additional methods are available in the type
-`Enumerable`; an `Enumerable` is like a
+`Enumerable`; an `Enumerable` is a
-`Sequence`, but in addition allows its elements to be *enumerated*
+`Collection`, that allows its elements to be *enumerated*
-one by one, in order, using a computational process, rather than being
+one by one, in order, using a computational process.
-stored explicitly.
-For this reason, operations that require access to
-all of the elements at the same time, like sorting, are not supported directly.
-Instead, Enumerables can be converted
-to other collections that store their elements.

 The key difference
 between a `Collection` and an `Enumerable`
 is that `Enumerable`s have a natural order, so lists are
 `Enumerable`, whereas sets are just
 `Collection`s.

+There is no requirment that the elements of an `Enumerable` are stored explicitly.
+For this reason, operations that require access to
+all of the elements at the same time, like sorting, are not supported directly.
+Instead, Enumerables can be converted to other collections that store their elements.

 ```
 type Enumerable⟦T⟧ = Collection⟦T⟧ & interface {